Bones in the Wrist

 The Function of the Bones in the Wrist:

 The wrist bones make the wrist more stable while also allowing a wide range of movement.
-Additionally, The bones connecting to the radius and ulna, creating the above-indicated joints, allow you to move your hand up and down to wave, twist to open a door, and move your hand side-to-side to move a mouse on your computer.
+Additionally, the bones connecting to the radius and ulna, creating the above-indicated joints, allow you to move your hand up and down to wave, twist to open a door, and move your hand side-to-side to move a mouse on your computer.

 Common Wrist Injuries